Taronga Zoo to Balmoral Beach Walk

 HMAS Sydney foremast at Bradleys Head

-Next to the mast is an amphitheatre that offers the best views towards the city skyline, the Opera House, and the Harbour Bridge.
+Next to the mast is an amphitheatre that offers stunning views of the city skyline, the Opera House, and the Harbour Bridge.

 Bradleys Head Amphitheatre